pprzekwa/FAQs/FAQs.md

 Firstly, you need to bind your application to the service.
 It can be done by running:

-	`cf bind-service your-app your-service`
+	cf bind-service your-app your-service

-As a result credentials for the service instance will be delivered to the application runtime in environment variable named VCAP_SERVICES.
+Then you need to restart or in some casese re-push you application.
+As a result credentials for the service instance can be delivered to the application runtime in environment variable named VCAP_SERVICES.
+For more explicit information see [the Cloud Foundry docs.] (http://docs.cloudfoundry.org/devguide/services/application-binding.html#bind)
-In most cases restart or re-push of your application is required so the application could use VCAP_SERVICES.

 **Q: How do I view all the current logs within Cloud Foundry?**<br />